Revisiting institutional punishment in the $N$-person prisoner's dilemma: The replicator equation formulation

 This completes the analysis of the fixed points of the replicator equations (\ref{x}) and (\ref{z}).
-Note that there is no fixed point corresponding to the no-punishers scenario (i.e., $z=0$ and $y = 1-x$ with $x \in (0,1)$) since $ \tilde{\pi}^D(0) > \tilde{\pi}^C(0)$ for all parameter settings.
+There is no fixed point corresponding to the no-punishers scenario (i.e., $z=0$ and $y = 1-x$ with $x \in (0,1)$) since $ \tilde{\pi}^D(0) > \tilde{\pi}^C(0)$ for all parameter settings.We note that since the eigenvalues of the community matrices for the stable (i.e., all-punishers and all-defectors) fixed points do not depend on $N$, the group size only affects the sizes of the domains of attraction of these fixed points.